Beat the afternoon office slump and pack a lunch that's full of healthy snacks, fibre and blood sugar-balancing wholegrains and lean meats...

 Avoid that mid-afternoon slump by packing foods that help to balance blood sugar.
 The B group of vitamins and chromium are important for this, so include wholegrains and lean meats as well as tomatoes, potatoes and onions.
 Combining protein and fibre with carbs will also help to get you through the afternoon.

-- Fill up on fibre by adding grains such as barley or pulses (including lentils) to soups - both help manage cholesterol levels.
+- Fill up on fibre by adding grains such as barley or pulses (including lentils) to soups or salads - both help manage cholesterol levels.

 - Vary the bread you use by opting for granary, rye, pumpernickel or seeded varieties of wraps, rolls, bagels or pitta.
 Omit the butter or spread when using moist fillings in sandwiches to help keep fat and calories down.